stanfordnlp/stanza-train/README.md

 The [`Lemma`](https://stanfordnlp.github.io/stanza/lemma.html) processor generates the word lemmas for all tokens in the corpus.

-Training `Lemma` processor requires UD data, which you can find our provided toy examples [here](data/udbase/UD_English-TEST).
-You can run following command to train the `Lemma` processor:
+Training `Lemma` processor requires UD data, where you can find our provided toy examples [here](data/udbase/UD_English-TEST).
+You can run the following command to train the `Lemma` processor:

 ```sh
 bash scripts/run_lemma.sh UD_English-TEST --num_epoch 2